• 10.00am - 5.30pm

 Barbed wire

-Even though it was an agricultural invention, barbed wire made an effective defence.
-It was cheap, easy to erect and ensnared enemies.
-It was also somewhat resistant to artillery fire, tangling together further to become more impassable, or being simply replaced if it was damaged.
+Even though it was an agricultural invention, barbed wire proved an effective military defence.
+It was cheap, easy to erect and effectively ensnared the enemy.
+It was also somewhat resistant to artillery fire, tangling together further to become more impassable.
+If damaged, it could simply be replaced.

 ‘One night we heard a cry, the cry of one in excruciating pain; then all was quiet again.
 Someone in his death agony, we thought.
 But an hour later the cry came again.
 It never ceased the whole night.
 Nor the following night...
 Later we learned that it was one of our own men hanging on the wire.
 Nobody could do anything for him; two men had already tried to save him, only to be shot themselves.’